w3c/csswg-drafts/explainer.md

 ```

 ## FAQ

+### Why do you say that there is no such thing as "the order" in a visual document?

+If there are multiple elements in the requested direction,
+should we pick the closest one in that general direction,
+or should we prefer one that is maybe a little further but better aligned with the direction's axis.
+What does "closest" mean anyway?
+Is it the euclidean distance?
+Is it from the center of the elements or from their closet edge?
+Does that depend if the edges are visible?
+If so, is there a difference between edges are made visible with a border vs a background color for the whole element?
+How much contrast at the edges is needed to prefer measuring the distance to the edges?
+If two elements are at equal distance,
+should we prefer one that is visually more noticeable,
+possibly through high contrast, bigger fonts, or animations?
+If two elements are at equal distance and equally noticeable,
+should we prefer the one to the left or to the right?
+Is that reversed in Arabic?
+Effectively, the entire field of graphical design
+relates to guiding the attention of the viewer,
+and would need to be taken into account.

 ### Why do we need a `spatial-navigation-contain` property?
 Is it not enough to placing the focusables next to each other to create a group?
 What use cases do you see for this property?